pik33/SimpleCamera/README.md

 If all went OK, you will get pointers to y, u, v buffers in pY, pU, pV and their sizes in sizey, sizeu, sizev

-(2) call startcamera.
+(4) call startcamera.
 If it returned 0, the worker thread is started

-In your main thread wait until filled=true and read the buffers as fast as you can, then set filled=false If there is no filled=false set by the receiving thread, the camera worked thread will stop itself in one second
+In your main thread wait until filled=true.
+You have a frame in your buffer.

-(3) when done, call stopcamera
+(5) when done, call stopcamera

-(4) after this you can start it again or...
+(6) after this you can start it again or...
-(5) call destroycamera which will unload it and close omx.
+(7) call destroycamera which will unload it and close omx.